International Code Council: History

 After three years of extensive research and development, the first edition of the International Building Code was published in 2000.
 A new code edition has since been released every three years thereafter.
 The code was patterned on the three legacy codes previously developed by the organizations that had formed ICC.
 By the year 2000, ICC had completed the International Codes series and ceased development of the legacy codes in favor of their national successors.

-The word "International" in the names of the ICC and all three of its predecessors, as well as the IBC and other ICC products, despite all 18 of the company's board members being residents of the United States, reflects the fact that a number of other countries in the Caribbean and Latin America had already begun to rely on model building codes developed in the United States rather than developing their own from scratch.
-Thus, ICC from its inception was well aware that it was writing model codes for an international audience.
+The word "International" in the names of the ICC and all three of its predecessors, as well as the IBC and other ICC products, despite all 18 of the company's board members being residents of the United States, reflects the fact that a number of other countries in the Caribbean and Latin America had already begun to rely on model building codes developed in the United States rather than developing their own.
+Bermuda was using codes by BOCA and Western Samoa was using ICBO codes.
+ICC was thus aware that it was writing model codes for an international audience.
 "Calling it 'international' keeps it from being called the 'U.S. Building Code.' explains Bill Tangye, SBCCI Chief Executive Officer.
-"Some U.S. Model codes are already used outside the United States.
-Bermuda uses BOCA, and Western Samoa uses ICBO."